Tejas204/Blog-Website/README.md

 ### `useEffect Hook`

 The useEffect hook is used to pass data when certain variables are updated.
-For example, when a new blog is created, the useEffect hook will triggers to get the length of the array of blogs to render
+For example, when a new blog is created, the useEffect hook will triggers to get the length of the array of blogs to render.

+### `React Router DOM`

+This package is utilized for creating routes so that user can navigate to the login page, blogs page, create blog page, etc. The ```Navlink``` tag proves to be useful not only for navigating to the desired page but also to transfer data from one page to another.

 ### `Tailwind CSS`